rust-lang/rfcs/text/0000-nested-publish.md

 * When packages are implementation details, it makes a permanent mark on the `crates.io` registry even if the implementation of the parent package stops needing that particular subdivision.
 By allowing sub-packages we can allow package authors to create whatever sub-packages they imagine might be useful, and delete them in later versions with no consequences.
 * It is possible to depend on a published package that is intended as an implementation detail.
 Ideally, library authors would document this clearly and library users would obey the documentation, but that doesn't always happen.
 By allowing nested packages, we introduce a simple “visibility” system that is useful in the same way that `pub` and `pub(crate)` are useful within Rust crates.

-The alternative to nested packages that I have heard of as a possibility would be to support multiple library targets per package.
+## Alternatives to nested packages

+*   Support multiple library targets per package.
 That would be arguably cleaner, but has these disadvantages:

     * It would require new manifest syntax, not just for declaring the multiple libraries, but for referring to them, and for making per-target dependencies (e.g. only a proc-macro lib should depend on `proc-macro2`+`quote`+`syn`, not the rest of the libraries in the package).
     * It would require many new mechanisms in Cargo.
     * It might have unforeseen problems; by contrast, nested packages are compiled exactly the same way `path` dependencies currently are, and the only new element is the ability to publish them, so the risk of surprises is lower.

     Also, nested packages enables nesting *anything* that Cargo packages can express now and in the future; it is composable with other Cargo functionality.

+*   [Extend the language and `rustc` to support “inline crates”][inline-crates]; support triggering the compilation of child crates declared within the source code of the parent.
+This would be extremely convenient for proc-macros or when simply wants to cause fully parallel and independently-cached compilation of subsets of their code.
+However:

+    * It does not permit specifying different dependencies for each crate (includes false dependency edges).
+    * The compilations cannot be started until the dependent crate has gotten past the macro expansion phase to discover crate declarations.
+    * Does not naturally contain a way to define binary crates.
+    * I expect it would also require significant changes to the Rust language and `rustc`, reaching beyond just “spawn another `rustc`” and including problems like computing the implied dependencies among inline crates that depend on other inline crates (unless inline crates are only allowed to depend on external dependencies and their own child inline crates, which is likely undesirable because it prohibits establishing common core vocabulary among a set of crates to be compiled in parallel).

-We could also do nothing, except for warning the authors of paired macro crates that they should use exact version dependencies.
+*   Do nothing, except for warning the authors of paired macro crates that they should use exact version dependencies.
 The consequence of this will be continued hassle for developers; it might even be that useful proc-macro features might not be written simply because the author does not want to manage a second package.

 ## Details within this proposal